michalisKout/meetup-app/README.md

 # meetup-app

-This is an assignment for creating a meetup-like web app based on custom react hooks.
+This is a meetup-like web app based on custom react hooks.

 # Tech description